A Parent's Grief:

 early age many boys are shamed, rejected and reprimanded when they express needs, want affection or show fear, weakness, disappointment

 or sadness.
 "Buck up."
 "Big boys don't cry."
 "Don't be a sissy."
-These are heard
+These are heard by boys

-Many athletic coaches yell at boys who are shivering to quit being wimps and get out there and play!
+athletic coaches yell at boys who are shivering to quit being wimps and get out there and play!
 Then we wonder why fathers

 cannot acknowledge their feelings.
 Shame is often associated with "letting" themselves feel those emotions or sensations.